TobiPeterG/AMU/README.md

   updates properly (Don't worry if you don't know what plymouth is, the script handles it).

-  The update will only be triggered at shutdown and NOT at reboot.
-This is to make sure that updates are only run when the system is not in use anymore.
+  The script in its current form will be triggered at shutdown and reboot.
+  I hope to be able to fix it in the near future

 # INSTALLATION: